since 2008

 Want happier, more resilient children?

-Did you know, happiness research has proved that children who know their family narrative are happier and more resilient than children who don’t.
-The single most important thing you can do for your family may be the simplest of all: and that’s to develop a strong family narrative.
+The single most important thing you can do for those you love may be the simplest of all: and that’s to develop a strong family narrative.

 Examples included: Do you know where your grandparents grew up?
 Do you know where your mom and dad went to high school?
 Do you know of any illness or something really terrible that’s happened in your family?
 Do you know the story of your birth?